by Angela Tague

 Comparison: With more scientifically tested brilliance, fire, and luster than a diamond, it's not surprising that moissanite is a popular option for fine jewelry.
 The brilliance, the flashes of white light called sparkle, is measured by a stone's refractive index (RI), and moissanite has an RI of 2.65-2.69.
 By comparison, a diamond's RI is 2.42.
 Moissanite is more brilliant than rubies, sapphires, and emeralds, too.

 Jewelry: Moissanite is commonly set in white gold or platinum but looks great combined with a variety of metals and stones.
 Jewelers often place the gems in solitaire settings that showcase the sparkle; look for moissanite stud earrings and solitaire pendants.
-Moissanite rings are becoming popular as engagement rings.
+Moissanite rings are popular as engagement rings.
 These bridal rings offer a large, beautiful center stone that costs much less than the diamond equivalent.
 Many rings have an eye-catching combination of diamonds and moissanite gems.